eTrejoLujano/dashed-eats-django/README.md

     6. `storecategory.json`
     7. `storedashboard.json`
     8. `storetype.json`
+13. Create database migration files with `python3 manage.py makemigrations instadash`.
+14. Apply migration files with `python3 manage.py migrate`.
-13. Start the development server with `python3 manage.py runserver`.
+15. Start the development server with `python3 manage.py runserver`.

 This will launch the application locally for testing and development.